 Why Is This Important?

-By taking our waste to Wild Harvest Farms, not only are we lowering the greenhouse emissions caused by our waste, but we are also helping to create nutrient-rich fertilizer which can be used in gardening and farming operations.
+By taking our waste to Wasatch Resource Recovery, not only are we lowering the greenhouse emissions caused by our waste, but we are also helping to create renewable energy and ammonium-rich fertilizer.

 LEED Silver Certified Building